Real Estate in Northumberland and Peterborough

 Peterborough region's real estate market displayed more downward pressure on sale prices in the face of the recent interest rate hikes combined with a slowdown in sales volume and persistently higher inventory levels.

 Selling prices had rebounded several times after recent declines, though have fallen to near lows for the year.

 Take a look at the following chart, which shows detached home prices for the entire Peterborough district:

 Since reaching an all-time high in February, prices have eased considerably, giving buyers more options.

-Prices had been rising since autumn before this recent setback, which is largely attributable to increased mortgage rates combined with more listing inventory.
+Prices had been rising since last autumn before this year's setback, which is largely attributable to increased mortgage rates combined with more listing inventory.